 Have a Cornish Cream Tea delivered to one's home with Classic Cornish Hampers.
 The hamper includes Rodda's Cornish Clotted cream (as used at The Nare), Cornish Strawberry Jam, a choice of 4 scones and some Cornish tea.
 This would certainly be a lovely treat, it's just a shame we can't send Barbara to pour the tea!

 To keep the hotel's stunning views and beautiful beach in one's mind whilst stuck in at home, images and videos will be taken each week and posted on The Nare's social media accounts.

 To have these lovely scenes transported into one's home please do Like/Follow @TheNareHotel on Facebook, Twitter or Instagram.

-The Nare is asking guests to send in their best images for inclusion in a new digital photobook
+The Nare asked guests to send in their best images for inclusion in a special digital photobook

 Bunches of magnificent tulips are being delivered to local residents to bring some extra cheer

 The Nare's artist-in-residence is offering online lessons and bespoke paintings of the hotel